ans-ari/annhub_flutter/README.md

 ## Package installation
-1. Clone the repo to your machine

-2. Open your pubspec.yaml and add the code below to your dependency
+1. Open your pubspec.yaml and add the code below to your dependency

 ```yaml
 dartz: ^0.10.0